Value Added Tax

 Different types of VAT taxable supplies

-Supplies of good and services in the UK are divided into 3 groups:
+Supplies of goods and services in the UK are divided into 3 groups:

 - Taxable supplies.